Eareckson Air Station

 The airport was closed as an active Air Force Station on 1 July 1994.
-However, it is still owned by the USAF and is operated by the USAF 611th Air Support Squadron at Elmendorf AFB for refueling purposes.
+However, it is still owned by the USAF and is operated by the USAF Pacific Air Forces Regional Support Center at Elmendorf AFB for refueling purposes.
 It also serves as a diversion airport for civilian aircraft.
 The base previously hosted the AN/FPS-17 and AN/FPS-80 radars and since 1977 the more powerful AN/FPS-108 COBRA DANE phased-array radar.

 Overview

-Eareckson Air Station is located on the western tip of Alaska's Aleutian islands near the larger island of Attu, lying approximately 1500 miles southwest of Anchorage.
+Eareckson Air Station is located on the western tip of Alaska's Aleutian islands near the larger island of Attu, lying approximately 1,500 miles southwest of Anchorage.
 The airport lies on the south side of the 2-mile by 4-mile island and is 98 feet above mean sea level.

 Shemya Island has been the scene of two major earthquakes.
 The 1965 Rat Islands earthquake, measuring 8.7 on the moment magnitude scale, occurred on 3 February.
 It was followed by severe aftershocks and a tsunami, but damage was limited to cracks in the taxiways.
 The 1975 Near Islands earthquake, measuring 7.6 (surface wave magnitude), occurred on 1 February.
 A high degree of damage occurred to the runways and hangars and communications were disrupted for a short time.

 Eareckson Air Station has one runway: